 Submit your email address to get a link for quick download on your desktop and get started!

 For now, the native methods of the RDP protocol allow redirecting only devices of certain types.
 Often, these are printers and USB flash drives.
-But if you want to forward USB peripherals without any limitations concerning device type, you can opt for USB Redirector like USB Network Gate (UNG).
+But if you want to forward USB peripherals without any limitations concerning device type, you can opt for a USB Redirector like USB Network Gate (UNG).

 The software will help you share a physical USB port with your virtual desktop.
 This means any device inserted into the shared port will become available for remote connection while you are working over RDP.
 If you unplug one peripheral and plug another one, the latter will be redirected to the remote desktop automatically.